abou961/Portfolio/README.md

-# My professional Portfolio
+# 🖐️My professional Portfolio

-Development of a portfolio website using HTML, CSS and React.
+Development of a website using HTML, CSS, Javascript and React.

+This project is part of my React learning journey !

+## Commits messages convention:
+- ✏️: Creation of the project
+- ✨: New features
+- 🐛: Fix a bug
+- 💄: Update of the style files

+Jean Abou Moussa, 2023